 ENSURE has 10 team members, all of whom contribute to the success of the project.
 In addition, several affiliated researchers enrich the group with their expertise.

 Dr Carolyn Moser, Research Group Leader

-ENSURE is led by Dr Carolyn Moser leads the ENSURE group, in parallel to holding the Alfred Grosser Chair at Sciences Po Paris.
+Dr Carolyn Moser leads the ENSURE group, in parallel to holding the Alfred Grosser Chair at Sciences Po Paris.
 She conducts research in the field of international and European law, with a special focus on security and defence in Europe.
 Carolyn was trained in both law and political science at Sciences Po Paris and The Fletcher School of Law and Diplomacy (Tufts University, USA), and holds a PhD from Utrecht University on EU civilian crisis management.
 She received several awards and distinctions for her research, notably the Otto-Hahn-Medal and the European Court of Auditors Award.
 Her interdisciplinary expertise is solicited also beyond academic circles, for instance by EU and international institutions (eg European Parliament; OSCE; World Bank) and in the media (eg ZDF; NDR; ORF; SRF; Deutschlandfunk).
 A full list of her publications can be found here.

 Rocío Bargon Sánchez, Administrative & Language Assistant